-The 3 wrinkles on this project
+The 3 Wrinkles on this Foundation Repair Project:

 - There was very little or almost no ABC under this slab.
 Instead there was very compact very hard naturally cemented clays.
 Try moving those with compressed air.
 Almost impossible.